Master Order Document for SaaS Subscription Agreement

 Credits.
 For any calendar month in which Provider fails to meet or exceed any Performance Standard other than the Service Installation SLA or the Latency SLA, a credit will be applied to the net Monthly Recurring Charges (MRCs) for Customer’s non-compliant Service.

 - For a one month SLA failure, Provider will provide a credit equal to _____________ % of the monthly recurring fee for the affected Service, after application of all discounts.

 - For an SLA failure of two consecutive months, Provider will provide a credit equal to _____________ % of the monthly recurring fee for the affected Service, after application of all discounts, for the second month.

 - For an SLA failure of three consecutive months, Provider will provide a credit equal to _____________ % of the monthly recurring fee for the affected Service, after application of all discounts, for the third month and each consecutive month thereafter that Customer remains subscribed to the affected Service and Provider fails to satisfy the SLA.

 - For an SLA failure of three or more months within a twelve (12) month period, Provider shall use commercially reasonable efforts to investigate and correct the problem according to the Performance Improvement Plan highlighted below, which may include provisioning of a new Provider circuit at contract rates.

-- Scheduled service maintenance provided that Provider has notified Customer 24 hours in advance of such maintenance and Customer has not requested that such maintenance be rescheduled;
+- Scheduled service maintenance provided that Provider has notified Customer [number of days] days in advance of such maintenance and Customer has not requested that such maintenance be rescheduled;

 - Force majeure events;